espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Contact Friends.md

 **Failure** Your mind reaches three friends you've made in the past, but each of them gives you a useless fact.
 None of these facts help with your situation at all.

 **Critical Failure** Your mind freezes.
-You saw something that terrified you to your core, leaving you and all other casters [[Stupefied|Stupefied 3]] for 1 day.
+You saw something that terrified you to your core, leaving you and all other casters [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 3]] for 1 day.